edespino/cloudberry-site/docs/functions/text-search-functions-and-operators.md

 title: Text Search Functions and Operators
 ---

-# Text Search Functions and Operators in Cloudberry Database
+# Text Search Functions and Operators in Apache Cloudberry

 The following tables summarize the functions and operators that are provided for full text searching.